-Crimes may also be reported anonymously by going to the following website and completing the silent witness reporting form.
+Crimes may also be reported anonymously by completing the silent witness reporting form.
 The completed form will be automatically emailed to the DPS.
 Emails can also be sent to PublicSafety@hlg.edu.

-Campus Security Authority Confidentiality Statement: The University will undertake to protect the confidentiality of persons reporting harassment or other sex offenses or alleged sex offenses and those accused to the extent allowed by law.
-The University has a legal and moral obligation to investigate all reports; therefore, the University defines all employees and student workers as Campus Security Authority (CSA) reporters.
-A CSA has crime reporting obligations under the United States federal law therefore, complete confidentially cannot be guaranteed.
+Campus Security Authority Confidentiality Statement: The University will strive to protect the confidentiality of persons reporting harassment or other sex offenses or alleged sex offenses and those accused to the extent allowed by law.
+The University has defined a Campus Security Authority (CSA) as Administrators, Athletic Director, all Public Safety employees, Building Monitors, Resident Directors, Resident Advisors, Student Activity Director, Coaches, Athletic Trainers, Advisors to Clubs and Organizations, and Ombudsman.

+A CSA has crime reporting obligations under the United States federal law, therefore complete confidentially cannot be guaranteed.